zlc1004/Carpool/services/README.md

 # External Map Services

 This directory contains the map and geocoding services that support the CarpSchool application.
-These services are separated from the main Supabase server for better modularity and scalability.
+These services are **completely independent** from the main Supabase server and must be started separately.

 All services are defined in a single `docker-compose.yml` file for simplified management.